-Vela Rina bay is probably the most exotic bay you will find in Croatia, the locals like to say it is the touch of Caribbean in Mediterannean, and also call it "the pools".
-White sand, natural shades, calm water, a perfect place to rest your soul.
+Vela Rina bay is probably the most exotic bay you will find in Croatia, and the locals like to say it represents a touch of the Caribbean in the Mediterranean.
+It is also called "the pools" with white sand, natural shades, calm water, and a perfect place to rest your soul.

-When on your way to Island Hvar, one of the bays you will reach is Prisnjak.
-Small and quiet, easy reachable by yacht, bay Prisnjak makes a great starting point for exploration of Island Hvar.
-This crystal clear, azure bay is up to 8m deep while being less than 25m away from the coast, anchoring there will make you feel like you parked your sailing yacht right on the beach.
+When on your way to the island of Hvar, one of the bays you will reach is Prisnjak.
+Small and quiet, easy reachable by yacht, Prisnjak bay makes a great starting point for exploration of the island of Hvar.
+This crystal clear, azure bay is up to 8m deep while located less than 25m away from the coast.
+Anchoring there will make you feel like you parked your sailing yacht right on the beach.

-If this sound interesting enough to you, our skippers will be happy to take you there upon your request.
-In case you’ve chartered a bareboat, our friendly staff will be give you the directions.
+If this sounds interesting enough to you, our skippers will be happy to take you there upon your request.
+In case you’ve chartered a bareboat, our friendly staff will give you the directions.

-On Island Šolta, close to the village Grohote is where the bay Gluha vala hid.
-This Croatian bay is unique because it is composed of seven smaller bays, and she got its name in ancient times due to acoustical properties.
+On the island of Šolta, close to the village Grohote, is where the bay Gluha vala is hidden.
+This Croatian bay is unique because it is composed of seven smaller bays, and it got its name in ancient times due to its’ acoustical properties.
 Gluha vala may be translated into English as Deaf bay.
-It is now easier to imagine how calm and blissful this bay is, isn’t it?
+It is not difficult to imagine how calm and blissful this bay is, isn’t it?

-Gluha vala is a bay with rich historical background.
-According to the archeologists, one of those seven smaller bays used to be a private fishpond of the emperor Diklocijan, and there are still some constructional leftovers to prove it.
+Gluha vala is a bay with a rich historical background.
+According to the archeologists, one of those seven smaller bays used to be a private fishpond of the emperor Diocletian, and there are still some building leftovers to prove it.

 Šolta is just few nautical miles away from our base in Seget Donji and we highly recommend you to visit it as a first stop on your Croatian sailing vacation.

-Being one of the smallest doesn’t make bay Pritišćina less sensational.
-Quite opposite!
-This bay should be placed high on your places to visit list during sailing holiday in Croatia.
-Positioned on the south side of Vis Island, Pritišćina is hardly reachable by land and that makes it a perfect choice for every sailor on the lookout for the chunk of privacy.
+Being one of the smallest doesn’t make Pritišćina bay any less sensational.
+Quite the opposite!
+This bay should be placed high on your list of places to visit during your sailing holiday in Croatia.
+Positioned on the south side of Vis Island, Pritišćina is hardly reachable by land and that makes it a perfect choice for every sailor on the lookout for a piece of privacy.
 Isn’t that what we all want sometimes?